matthgray/health_care_spending/README.md

 # Data Selection
 I'm using data from https://www.bea.gov/data/special-topics/health-care.
 To better measure spending trends and treatment prices, BEA developed a set of supplemental statistics called the Health Care Satellite Account.
 These statistics give policymakers, researchers and the public another way of understanding the economics of health care.
+I'm using the real prices from the data to account for inflation.

 # Cleaning